Banuba/agora-plugin-filters-ios/README.md

 )
 ```

-Before applying an effect to your video you have to initialize `BanubaFiltersAgoraExtension` with the path to effects and extension credentials (app key and app secret).
-Look how it can be achieved:
+Before applying an effect to your video you have to initialize `BanubaFiltersAgoraExtension` with the path to effects and extension license token.
+Look at how it can be achieved:
 ```swift
 agoraKit?.setExtensionPropertyWithVendor(BNBKeyVendorName,
                                          extension: BNBKeyExtensionName,